 How much storage space will you need?

 Sea kayakers are known for traveling over great distances, often tens or hundreds of miles per day for multiple days at a time.
 As you realize, supplies are often needed during those long trips to make sure that everyone stays healthy and alert.
 So, having enough storage space for what you want to bring is definitely something to consider when buying a kayak.

 For the most part, each person traveling on a kayak trip needs to be able to carry enough supplies to allow them to kayak during the day and camp out comfortably at night.
 A typical list of items carried in a sea kayak includes a sleeping bag, iodine, a personal mess kit, toiletries, a tent, food rations, water, and other outdoor essentials.
-One way to think of it is that the bulk head and storage areas of your kayak needs to be able to hold the same amount, and type of materials that you would place in your backpack during a multi-day backpacking trip.
+One way to think of it is that the bulkhead and storage areas of your kayak need to be able to hold the same amount, and type of materials that you would place in your backpack during a multi-day backpacking trip.

 How much room for storing your sea kayak do you have?

 Another criterion to take into consideration is how much room for storage of your kayak is available for your use.
 Sea Kayaks often come in three different hull styles, namely hard shell, inflatable, and foldable.
 While hard shells offer much more protection, stability, and performance overall, they are also a fixed size, and can be difficult to store, especially in an apartment or small house setting.
 And while inflatable or foldable kayaks don’t offer as much overall performance on the water, they are far superior when it comes to their storage options.

 Who will be piloting your kayak?